J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Other methods tested for dealing with the host galaxies

 \subsection{GALFITM method}

 GALFITM \citep{Bamford2011} is a software that models and removes the light profile of galaxies.
-It was developed within the context of the Megamorph project \citep{Bamford2011}, which developed new versions of the GALFIT \citep{Peng2002} and GALAPAGOS \citep{Barden2012} tools, which are capable of modeling galaxies in multiple bands.
+It was developed within the context of the Megamorph project \citep{Bamford2011}, which created new versions of the GALFIT \citep{Peng2002} and GALAPAGOS \citep{Barden2012} tools, which are capable of modeling galaxies in multiple bands.
 Thus, the Megamorph project software builds galaxy models depending on the wavelengths of the filters used.
-Furthermore, GALFITM encompasses the morphology of galaxies in the modeling process: it is possible, for example, to build models using S\'ersic profiles (useful for modeling flat bars and disks) or exponential disk profiles (useful for disk galaxies) , the latter being the most complex.
+Furthermore, GALFITM encompasses the morphology of galaxies in the modeling process.
 Several tests were performed with different input parameters and the quality of the residual images obtained was visually assessed.
-With the tests performed, it was possible to see that the GALFITM is sensitive to the size of the galaxy in the image and also to its morphology: building a model using only a S\'ersic profile requires less processing time than building a model from a disk exponential.
-Likewise, modeling a large galaxy requires more processing time than modeling a small galaxy.
-An example of residual image obtained with \texttt{GALFITM} is presented in Figure \ref{fig:galfitm_ex}
+An example of a residual image obtained using this method is presented in Figure \ref{fig:galfitm_ex}.

-GALFITM is much more automatic than ELLIPSE and ISOFIT, so that among all the software studied to model and remove the light profile of the galaxy, it proved to be the most suitable for the purpose of this project.
-Another advantage of GALFITM over others is the fact that it builds the model of the galaxy in several bands simultaneously, However, a computer with 4GB of RAM was unable to process the data of GALFITM and it was necessary to use the uv100 machine from the Astroinformatics Laboratory at IAG-USP \footnote{https://lai.iag.usp.br/} for the Brazilian astronomical community.
+GALFITM is much more automatic than ELLIPSE and ISOFIT, so that among all the software studied to model and remove the light profile of the galaxy, it proved to be the most suitable for this work.
+Due to the processing power required to create the models, we use the uv100 machine from the Astroinformatics Laboratory at IAG-USP \footnote{https://lai.iag.usp.br/} for the Brazilian astronomical community (LAi).
 Using the large processing capacity at LAi, we see that GALFITM required at least 2 hours to process a dataset if an exponential disk profile was used.

-After testing with GALFITM, we conclude that non-parametric alternatives should be tested for the project, since using classic interactive software was unfeasible for our purpose.
+After performing tests with GALFITM, we conclude that non-parametric alternatives should be tested for this work, since using classic interactive software was unfeasible for our purpose.
 Using classic automatic software also requires a lot of time and processing power from the machine used, adding an unwanted level of complexity to the pipeline.
-As additional methods we test median smoothing and direct detection of objects in the image using only Source Extractor.
+As additional methods, we test median smoothing and direct detection of objects in the image using only Source Extractor.